Valatie, New York: Arts and culture

-A WinterWalk parade and festival is hosted annually in mid-December.
-The parade includes fire trucks and rescue vehicles, marching bands from the Ichabod Crane High School, Santa Claus riding in a sleigh, and marchers from the Girl Scouts, Cub Scouts, and the Valatie Free Library.
-Elves and marionettes march along with the vintage and new vehicles.
+Festivals include Winter Walk parade, MomFest, JoanFest, Oktoberfest, Fall Festival, and Food Truck Nights.

 The First Presbyterian Church, Wild's Mill Complex, and Nathan Wild House are listed on the National Register of Historic Places.

-The Valatie Free Library was begun in 1928 as a casual circulation of books.
-It was incorporated in 1931 and moved to a small 600 sqft 19th-century cottage.
+The Valatie Free Library was founded in 1928 as a casual circulation of books.
+It was incorporated in 1931 and moved to a 600 sqft 19th-century cottage.

+The Valatie Community Theater, located on Main Street was originally opened as a movie house in 1926, but closed in 1970 when there was a downturn in the local economy due to the remaining textile mills closing.
+The theater was reopened in 2004 as the Valatie Community Theater, a not for profit group that showcases theater and music.

+The Valatie Santa Claus Club visits each child ten and under in the village and delivers presents.

+Education

+It is in the Kinderhook Central School District (Ichabod Crane).